mejiaj/mejiaj/src/pages/blog/post/making-the-blog.md

 layout: ../../../layouts/BlogPostBase.astro
 title: Making the blog
 date: July 9, 2022
 description: How I created the blog and lessons learned.
+The intro blog post was 184 characters (31 words) or so the character/word count tool tells me.
+Despite the low word count, a lot of work went into creating the blog.
+More than I had originally anticipated.
 ---

 The [intro blog](/blog/post/intro) post was 184 characters (31 words) or so the character/word count tool tells me.
 Despite the low word count, a lot of work went into creating the blog.
-Much more than I had originally anticipated.
+More than I had originally anticipated.

 Initially this website was created with static HTML/CSS.
 It only existed to describe myself and show a few select pieces of work.
 There were brief times I wanted to re-do it using a more flashy technology, but the site was fast and did everything it was supposed to do.
 There wasn't much benefit of recreating it in a framework when I wasn't going to do any active development on it.